 If the economy is struggling, however, like it is currently, in the UK, due to Brexit uncertainty, you’ll see property prices go down.

 There are other reasons, too, for a drop in the value of your home.
-Its physical condition is one that will influence it either positively or negatively.
+Its physical condition will influence it either positively or negatively.

 A home in a dire condition will be worth a lot less than a comparable home that’s in superb shape.

 Make a mental note to do regular maintenance and replacement of its interior and exterior when required.
 Doing a small job today is better than a big job tomorrow.